Al Ghariyah

 Al Ghariyah (الغارية) is a village on the northeast coast of Qatar located in the municipality of Al Shamal.
 It was founded in 1885 by settlers from the town of Al Wakrah.
 It was a site of contention between Qatari tribes allied with the Ottomans and Sheikh Jassim bin Mohammed Al Thani.

 A number of ancient cup-marks and rock engravings were discovered in Al Ghariyah.

 Etymology

 The name Ghariyah is derived from ghar, the Arabic word for "cave".
 It was so named because the area contains many hills with small caves.

 History

 19th century

 Al Ghariyah was first settled in 1885 by a group of 100 members of the Al-Buainain and Al-Jehran tribes who had left the town of Al-Wakrah after a dispute with Sheikh Jassim bin Mohammed Al Thani.
 Al Ghariyah was almost immediately attacked by Jassim's troops.
 This, however, did not deter the town's growth.
-Mohammed bin Abdul Wahab (not to be confused with the Wahhabi founder), a brother in-law of Jassim, soon emerged as the sheikh of the town.
+Muhammad bin Abdul Wahhab Al Faihani, a Bahraini merchant and brother-in-law of Jassim, soon emerged as the sheikh of the town.
 He came to lead the coalition formed to resist Jassim's rule, with the ultimate goal of achieving independence for Al Ghariyah.